chuckrector/kit-dupes/README.md

 </div>
 ```

-It does not always happen immediately and sometimes only occurs after repeated edits, such as undoing/redoing the newline.
+In development mode, it does not always happen immediately and sometimes only occurs after repeated edits such as undoing/redoing the newline.